 "100% renewable energy production and use, with net zero carbon emissions.
 Exporting energy and good care for our natural environment."

-"Be more progressive... be leaders in sustainability.
-Be leaders in greenscaping."
 "I don't like that we are encroaching more onto our bush with increased small parcels and dwellings.
 We need more and larger green spaces, both in and out of town."